nferraro-roofing/coffee-maker/README.md

         Determined based only on user input
         * renamed from Warmer plate sensor

-    Brew button - not pressed, pressed, icoffee ready Determined based only on user input
+    Brew button - not pressed, pressed, coffee ready When user presses this, status is pressed
+        When